Forgotten-Email/trans-midnightbluepink/README.md

 - Make an install script
 - Remove references to old directories in the polybar module files
 - Make independent of Axyl OS
+- Credit artists who designed elements of the wallpapers
+- Credit scripts I used